NicolBolas/Proposal-Ideas/Trivial Operations.md

 The aforementioned code will compile with `NoAssign`, but it will invoke UB due to changing the value of a `const` object.

 What we really need is the equivalent of a copy constructor that performs copy-construction on `NoAssign`, but from a piece of memory rather than a live `NoAssign` instance.

+This behavior is similar from `std::bitcast`.
+The difference is that `bitcast` copies from a live object `T` to a prvalue of type `U`.
+This conversion is explicitly from a byte array to a prvalue of type `U`.

 ## Trivial Copy Assignment